ccie16798/subnettools/README.md

 - adding more converters (and fixing IPv6 converters)
 - fixing ECMP in converters (maybe)
 - bitmap printing
-- improve st_sscanf : teach about OR, and {a, b} multipliers
 - implement progress bar (what is your 1M line aggregation doing??) (before v1.0)
 - recode st_vsprintf as st_vsnprintf
 - code precision in st_printf.c
-- add hex support to st_printf and st_scanf